Yaqub-naqeb/ReactCommerceApp/README.md

 5. open new Terminal run this npm run dev

 ## Open in your browser
-Open your browser and visit http://localhost:<port number> (usually around 5174, but check your project configuration) to view the application.
+Open your browser and visit http://localhost:<port number>

 ## Usage
 Once the application is running, you can browse through the products, add items to the cart, and search by name, view product detail.